banner 10

 We are delighted to share the case studies produced by the first cohort of schools on the Great Representation programme in 2021-22.

-The programme, addressing race inequity in schools, was generously funded by Hertfordshire County Council from ‘Coming Back Stronger’ monies.
-The 23 participating schools explored issues such as:
+This programme, addressing race inequity in schools, is generously funded by Hertfordshire County Council from ‘Coming Back Stronger’ monies.
+Participating schools explore issues such as:

-Each school wrote a case study, telling the story of the work they had undertaken towards becoming an anti-racist school.
-These studies can be accessed below along with a digital copy of the book: Great Representation programme in 2021-22 - Hertfordshire Grid for Learning (thegrid.org.uk)
+Each school writes a case study, telling the story of the work they have undertaken towards becoming an anti-racist school.
+The case studies from our first cohort can be accessed below along with a digital copy of the book: Great Representation programme in 2021-22 - Hertfordshire Grid for Learning (thegrid.org.uk)

-We are delighted to be embarking on a second year of the Great Representation programme in September 2022, with 28 more Hertfordshire primary and secondary schools.
+We are delighted to have delivered a second year of the Great Representation programme in 2022-23, with 28 more Hertfordshire primary and secondary schools, and our third year is now under way.

 The National Race Equity Conference: Achieving Great Representation

-HFL Education will be holding a fully-funded conference to support the highly popular work we have been doing with many schools in Hertfordshire around race equity.
+In 2023 HFL Education was very proud to host our first, fully-funded National Race Equity conference to support the highly popular work we have been doing with many schools in Hertfordshire .

 Herts Voices

-The HFL Education Herts Voices programme will enable pupils in Hertfordshire schools to hear from inspirational speakers from Black, Asian and minoritised ethnic backgrounds who have Hertfordshire connections, and will serve to challenge stereotypes about race and ethnicity.
+The HFL Education Herts Voices programme was designed to enable pupils in Hertfordshire schools to hear from inspirational speakers from Black, Asian and minoritised ethnic backgrounds who have Hertfordshire connections, and to challenge stereotypes about race and ethnicity.

-The programme is being funded by HFL Education and Hertfordshire County Council (HCC) and will run until July 2023.
+The programme is funded by HFL Education and Hertfordshire County Council (HCC).

 Stonewall CYPS Gold Award